 In February 2014 four bidders submitted tender offers to PGE EJ1 to provide technical assistance as owner’s engineer for the program.
 These were AMEC Nuclear UK, Exelon Generation Co, a Mott MacDonald-AF Consult consortium and a URS Polska-Tractebel Engineering consortium.
 In July the company announced its selection of AMEC Nuclear UK.
 The owner’s engineer will help select the EPC contractor, oversee project management and supply chain contract management, as well as regulatory aspects.

 The entity PGE EJ1 is set up to build the first plant and it will be future operator and licensee.
 PGE aims to have one main contractor, responsible for nuclear island, conventional island, civil engineering, balance of plant and site civil works, in line with IAEA guidelines.
 It will also need to offer some financing.
-PGE expects to make a final investment decision on the two plants by 2018, including site and technology.
-Final design and permits for the first are expected to be ready in 2018, allowing construction start in 2020.
-The first unit is now expected to be operational in 2024, the second in 2029.
+PGE expected to make a final investment decision on the two plants early in 2017, including site and technology.
+Final design and permits for the first were expected to be ready in 2018, allowing construction start in 2020.
+The first unit was then expected to be operational in 2024, the second in 2029.
+However, in mid-2015 the transmission operator said that PGE projected 2029 for the first unit.
 The second power plant is scheduled for operation in 2035.

 Early in 2015 PGE informed the Ministry of Economy that government-guaranteed long-term contracts for selling power were the best way to set up the project to enable financing.
 PGE said that “having described and justified a catalogue of potential support mechanisms, it had singled out contracts for difference (CfD) as the mechanism that should be dedicated to nuclear energy.”
 “It is assumed that this type of mechanism should apply market tools in a manner similar to the contracts for difference mechanism used in the United Kingdom.”
 “PGE strongly believes that today’s energy-only market does not support such capital intensive investments as new nuclear build,” and CfD is the best way to minimize market risk for the investment.
 “The CfD both provides the needed degree of certainty